microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 #### `ebpf_helper_function_prototype_t` Struct
 This structure is used to describe the prototypes of the various helper functions implemented by the extension.
-* `helper_id`: Integer signifying the helper function Id.
+* `helper_id`: Integer signifying the helper function ID.
 (See section 3.3).
-Helper function IDs for different program types may not be unique.
+Helper function IDs for different program types need not be unique.
 * `name`: Helper function name.
-* `return_type`: Set the appropriate value for `ebpf_return_type_t` enum that represents the return type of the helper function.
+* `return_type`: Set the appropriate value for the `ebpf_return_type_t` enum that represents the return type of the helper function.
 * `arguments`: Array of (at most) five helper function arguments of type `ebpf_argument_type_t`.

 #### `ebpf_argument_type_t` Enum
 This enum describes the various argument types that can be passed to an eBPF helper function.
-This is defined in [Prevail Verifier](https://github.com/vbpf/ebpf-verifier) project.
+This is defined in the [PREVAIL Verifier](https://github.com/vbpf/ebpf-verifier) project.
 ```
 typedef enum _ebpf_argument_type {
     EBPF_ARGUMENT_TYPE_DONTCARE = 0,